sammy-snipes/slowgrad/README.md

 ![](its_really_slow.png)

-Autograd engine built around einsum (work in progress).
-Its really slow.
+Autograd engine built around einsum (work in progress.
+Its really slow.)
 Since NN's, CNN's, and even transformers can be written almost entirely with einsum, I thought it would be fun to write an autograd library that just implements the backward pass of einsum.
 Heavy inspiration taken from Andrej Kaparthy's [micrograd](https://github.com/karpathy/micrograd/tree/master)

 The meat and potatoes are in `slowgrad/autograd/jacobian.py` which handles jacobian/gradient calculation, and then `slowgrad/engine.py` which is a wrapper for holding values.
-150 and 100 lines of code, respectively.
 The rest of this junk is utils to make it feel more like pytorch.

 ### Example usage